ericmjl/thesis/introduction.md

 ## Genome Structure & Evolution

 The influenza A virus is a negative strand RNA virus, comprised of 8 genomic RNA segments.
-Together, the RNA segments encode its polymerase (PB2, PB1, PA, NP), viral entry and release proteins (HA, NA),
+Together, the RNA segments encode its polymerase (PB2, PB1, PA, NP), viral entry and release proteins (HA, NA), a matrix protein (M) and a non-structural protein (NS) (#figure).

+Being an RNA virus means that influenza is prone to copying errors during replication inside a host cell (#cite).
+This 'sloppiness' allows the influenza virus to evolve rapidly.
+In particular, the HA and NA genes are thought to be under immune selection,

 1. Influenza genome structure
     1. Segmented -ve strand RNA virus